Klez2003/pow/usage.md

 - **C Version**: Instructions for compiling and running the C program, including example output.
 - **Ruby Version**: Instructions for running the Ruby script, including example output.
 - **Conclusion**: Encourages the user to follow the instructions for successful execution.

-You can save the above content in a file named `README.md`.
-Let me know if you need any further modifications!